This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel like you could harm yourself or someone else.

-When should I or someone close to me contact my healthcare provider?
+When should I or someone close to me call my therapist or doctor?

 - Your symptoms do not improve.